Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson generators in the quiver Hecke algebra

-We consider an element of the quiver Hecke or {diagrammatic Bott--Samelson} endomorphism algebra to be a morphism between paths.
+We consider an element of the quiver Hecke or {diagrammatic Bott--Samelson} endomorphism algebra to be a morphism between paths, lifting the ideas of \cref{perms as morphisms}.
 The easiest elements to construct are the idempotents corresponding to the trivial morphism from a path to itself.
 Given $\al$ a simple reflection, we have an associated path $\SSTP_\al $, a trivial bijection $w^{\SSTP_\al} _{\SSTP_\al} =1\in \mathfrak{S}_{b_\al}$, and an idempotent element of the quiver Hecke algebra